-This truly remarkable work by Pierre Jules Méne captures the very essence of foundry excellence of the mid-19th century.
+This truly remarkable work by Pierre Jules Méne is a testament to the quality of output his foundry was capable of.
 The precision and jewelry grade chiseling and finishing evident in the model is of almost unequal quality.
 The figure is compelling, the wily and aggressive nature of the fox depicted quite totally in it's taught and nervous features, a handsome creature with a curiosity in his eyes and posture despite maintaining a cautious stance - in a moments notice, he can quickly spring in the opposite direction and disappear, his center of gravity leveled over his haunches.

-As you work through the close up images, look closely at the skillful casting of his facial features - the teeth remain sharp enough to cut skin, the tongue fully formed of the solid, the roof of his mouth even accurately cast along with light detailing of hair inside of his ears.
+Particularly noteworthy is the skillful casting of his facial features - the teeth remain sharp enough to cut skin, the tongue fully formed of the solid, the roof of his mouth even accurately cast along with light detailing of hair inside of his ears.
 It is a simply magnificent cast.
 The base is signed by Méne and dated 1847, though the work continued to be cast several years afterwards.
-For the most discerning collector, this is a piece you will undoubtedly cherish in your collection for a lifetime.

 References and Literature: